hearmeneigh/e621-rising-configs/README.md

 ```

-## Upload the Model to Huggingface
+## Upload the Dataset to Huggingface
 After building your dataset, [upload it to Huggingface](https://huggingface.co/docs/datasets/upload_dataset).